Roman Urdu: Christian community in the Indian subcontinent

 Urdu was the dominant native language among Christians of Karachi, Uttar Pradesh, and Rajasthan in the 20th century and is still used today by some people in these states.
 Pakistani and Indian Christians often used the Roman script for writing Urdu.
-The Bible Society of India publishes Roman Urdu Bibles, which enjoyed sale late into the 1960s (though they are still published today).
+The Bible Society of India publishes Roman Urdu Bibles, which enjoyed sales late into the 1960s (though they are still published today).
 Church songbooks are also common in Roman Urdu.
 However, its usage in Christian contexts is declining in India with the wider use of Hindi and English in the states.

 Film industry

 Bollywood, India's major film industry, uses a version of Roman script as the main script for its film titles.
 This is because Bollywood films have an appeal for viewers across South Asia and even in the Middle East.
 The Devanāgarī script is used mostly by Hindi speakers while the Perso-Arabic script is used primarily by Urdu speakers.
-The language used in Bollywood films is often called Hindi, but most dialogues are actually written in Hindustani—they can be understood by Urdu and Hindi speakers alike.
-Because the film industry wants to reach the largest possible audience, just using the Devanāgarī or Perso-Arabic script would be unfavourable for the Bollywood industry as few individuals are literate in both scripts.
-For this reason, the neutral Roman script is used for Bollywood film titles, though some films include the Hindi and Urdu scripts as well.
+The language used in Bollywood films is often called Hindi, but most dialogues are intentionally scripted on a linguistic variety designed to be understood by both Hindi and Urdu speakers alike.
+Because the film industry aims for mass viewership on the South Asian subcontinent, using the Devanāgarī or Perso-Arabic script is seen as unfavourable, as the choice of alphabet would limit its reach.
+For this reason, the Latin alphabet is employed as a neutral script for Bollywood film titles, though some films feature usage of Hindi and Urdu scripts on screen as well.

-The similar circumstances are also applied with Pakistan's Lollywood filming industry, where, along with the Urdu name or title of the movie, a Roman Urdu title is always provided for viewers.
-It has also become very prevalent in Pakistani commercial advertisement industry, as slangs and statements in the commercials use Roman Urdu to make the advertisement more highlighted.
+The similar circumstances are also applied with Pakistan's Lollywood film industry, where, along with the Urdu name or title of the movie, a Roman Urdu title is always provided for viewers.
+It has also become very prevalent in the Pakistani commercial advertisement industry, as slang and statements in the commercials use Roman Urdu to highlight the advertisement.

 Internet

 Roman Urdu used on the Internet is non-standard and has irregular spelling.
 Users who use Roman Urdu on the Internet try to imitate English orthography.
-In most cases they are unaware of the fact that English spelling is not always phonetic.
+In most cases, they are unaware of the fact that English spelling is not always phonetic.